aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-attachment-handling/extracting-embedded-objects-from-email-with-csharp/_index.md

 ## Getting Started with Aspose.Email for .NET

 Aspose.Email for .NET is a powerful library that provides various features for working with emails, including parsing, creation, and manipulation of email messages.
 To get started, you need to have the Aspose.Email for .NET library installed in your project.
-You can either download it from the official website or use a package manager like NuGet.
+You can either download it from the Aspose.Releases: [Aspose.Releases](https://releases.aspose.com/email/net/) or use a package manager like NuGet.

 ## Loading and Parsing an Email